kudashevs/accept-language/README.md

 $service->getHeader();
 ```

-**Important note!** The `AcceptLanguage` class can throw an `InvalidOptionType` exception when one of
+**Important note!** The `AcceptLanguage` class can throw a few exceptions `InvalidOptionType`, `InvalidLogEventName`, `InvalidLogLevelName`.
-the provided options is of an incorrect type.
+All these exceptions extend the `InvalidArgumentException` class, so they are simple to deal with.

 ## Options